-Venous edema is chronic swelling often located in the legs, ankles, or feet.
-This chronic swelling can be a sign that you have an underlying disease such as venous insufficiency (also known as vein disease), lymph node problems, or a kidney condition.
+Venous edema is chronic swelling in legs and ankles or feet.
+Swollen legs and ankles can be a sign that you have an underlying disease such as venous insufficiency (also known as vein disease), lymph node problems, or a kidney condition.

 Edema associated with venous insufficiency is the most common type, affecting over 90% of swollen leg cases.
 Chronic swelling is not the only symptom of vein disease; others include leg pain, skin discoloration, restlessness, itching, burning, heaviness, or venous ulcers.

 Swelling may involve one or both legs.
 If only one leg has swollen, this may indicate a serious blockage also known as May-Thurner Syndrome.